UnivHI-MLib-Arch/ASpace-Docs/Workflow_Manual/Workflows/1-VersionUpgrades/B2-RefineUpdates.md

+# Version Upgrade Process: Section B Part 2: Refine / Solidify Updates to Affected Plugins, Settings, Workflows, Etc.

-# [incomplete draft outline; what steps are present are not necessarily in order]
+**[incomplete draft outline; what steps are present are not necessarily in order]**

 ## Timing